Start point - Askham - car park by

 Walking north along the hill to Heugh Scar

-High Street Roman Road.
-This runs for some 23 miles from Brougham
+we then descended to the track, and went left.
+Grizzly said, "this is part of the High Street Roman Road.
+It runs for some 23 miles from Brougham

 Castle (BROCAVVM ROMAN FORT),